shayaanabsar/covidML/README.md

 - The frontend UI.

 ## The Machine Learning Models
 The Machine Learning Models are programmed in _Python_ using the _scikit-learn_ library.
 There are 3 models: _a Perceptron, a Support Vector Machine (SVM) and a Multilayer Perceptron (a type of Artificial Neural Network)_.
 The models were trained using the dataset and were then saved using the _joblib_ library.
+The dataset was taken from the following link: _https://www.kaggle.com/hemanthhari/symptoms-and-covid-presence?select=Covid+Dataset.csv_.

 The models had the following accuracies when the dataset was shuffled, the models were trained using half of the dataset and then tested using the other half: